 Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) WWAN antennas Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
-(3) Internal microphones Record sound.
-(4) Webcam light On: The webcam is in use.
-(5) Webcam Records video and captures photographs.
+The antennas for your product will be located within this area.
+(2) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(3) Internal microphones (2) Record sound.
+(4) Webcam light (select products only) On: The webcam is in use.
+(5) Webcam (select products only) Records video and captures photographs.
 Some models allow you to video conference and chat online using streaming video.
 To use the webcam: Type camera in the taskbar search box, and then select Camera.

-\The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.